postaljs/postal.js/README.md

 ## How do I use it?
 In a nutshell, Postal provides an in-memory message bus, where clients subscribe to a topic (which can include wildcards, as we'll see), and publishers publish messages (passing a topic along with it).
 Postal's "bindingResolver" handles matching a published message's topic to subscribers who should be notified of the message.
 When a client subscribes, they pass a callback that should be invoked whenever a message comes through.
 This callback takes one argument - the "data" payload of the message.
 (Messages do not *have* to include data - they can simply be used to indicate an event, and not transmit additional state).
 Additional options/constraints can be set on a subscription (see examples below, and check out the fluent calls available on the SubscriptionDefinition prototype).

-All of these examples can be run live here: [http://jsfiddle.net/ifandelse/NTPcT/](http://jsfiddle.net/ifandelse/NTPcT/)
+Here are four examples of using Postal.
+All of these examples - AND MORE! - can be run live here: [http://jsfiddle.net/ifandelse/NTPcT/](http://jsfiddle.net/ifandelse/NTPcT/)

-<iframe style="width: 100%; height: 300px" src="http://jsfiddle.net/ifandelse/NTPcT/embedded/"></iframe>

 JavaScript: